Code-Institute-Submissions/https-github.com-callendera-Milestone-Project-2/README.md

     * A link to our facebook, twitter, and instagram are given just bellow the header.
     * we then wanted to highlight our instagram page by shareing our images in a photogallery.
     * each image can be clicked and opened into a photogallery with options to scroll through images, play slide show or zoom.
+* Footer
+    * The footer contains our contact information, a small snippet of what type of non-profit we are and our 3 social links once again